ArcticZeroo/self-slack-bot/README.md

 If you're adding new commands and would like to test them before deploying, consider adding a token with the key `SELF` and setting `NODE_ENV=dev`, which will automatically only start the `SELF` token.
 When the script runs outside of `NODE_ENV=dev`, `SELF` is removed from the array and is thereby not initialized unless in development mode.

+Once you've run `npm i` and set up `config/tokens.js`, just run `node main`!
+It's a bit spammy at first if you have a lot of slack orgs/teams, but after that it quiets down.

 ## Commands

 By default, to run a command you should type `!!<command> [args]` at the beginning of a message.
 To change this, edit the `prefix` key in `config/bot.js`.